In this detailed article, we are going to discuss several adventure sports in Nepal.

 Nepal is like a fragile maiden, elaborately decorated in various shades of green graceful water bodies, and elegant landscapes, under constant surveillance of the mighty Himalayas that surround her.
 She wears a crown made out of ten among the eight highest peaks in the world.

-The adventures the country has in stored for you is unlike anything thing you have ever seen.
-Ten of the audacious extreme sport that Nepal has has been listed for you below.
+The adventures the country has in store for you are unlike anything thing you have ever seen.
+Ten of the audacious extreme sport that Nepal has been listed for you below.

 1) Trekking and Mountaineering

 Nepal is well known among the trekkers and the mountaineers.
 Most routes initially begin with greenery and open into an entirely different scenery.
 This allows you to experience a diverse range of landscapes.

 There are about 1310 peaks that have been discovered in Nepal.
 About 326 peaks are opened for climbing, the highest peak Mt.
 Everest being one of them.
 Not to forget, 8 among the 14 peaks in the world that measure above 8000m are situated in Nepal!

 The number of treks Nepal has to offer are innumerable.
 The treks are categorized according to the regions they fall into, the Annapurna region and the Everest region is the most popular ones among the trekkers.
 Each region has its own unique characteristic that makes it distinguishable from the others.
 The vistas that each one of them exposes you to are merely impossible to compare.

 There are a few easy treks in Nepal that have short walks and last for a few days and can be easily attempted by anyone of almost any age.
 There are others that are difficult and some even strenuous.
 These require a certain level of physical fitness and probably even prior experiences.
 The most demanding ones are mountain expedition.
 These require training and good skill and knowledge.

 The journey to both, the base and the peak of the mountain takes strong determination and dedication.
 And the views and experiences you are awarded during the journey are totally worth all the challenges you put yourself through.